 - Choose All apps.

 - Scroll to find Google Play Store and tap to open.

 - Tap on Storage and cache.

-If the previous step (the fresh sync) didn't work for you, try again after clearing cache and data - it could have better results.
+If the previous step (the fresh sync) didn't work for you, try again after clearing the cache and data—it could have better results.

 This workaround bypasses the malfunctioning Play Store app completely.
 Go to your web browser and navigate to the Google Play Store website.
 Try downloading an app directly from there rather than through the Google Play Store app.
 Just sign into your Google account through your browser and then install the chosen app.